His Own Humanity:

-It wasn’t really possible for an object lacking voice or facial features to express emotions, but somehow, looking at it, Heero was reading annoyance and frustration pretty clearly without needing a human face to read them in.
+It defied logic for an object lacking voice or facial features to express emotions, but somehow, looking at it, Heero read annoyance and frustration pretty clearly without needing a human face to read them in.
 He couldn’t help smiling; hand-held can openers were a bit of a bother before you figured them out.
-The electric kind were so unreliable, though, that he’d sworn them off years ago.
-Duo was just going to have to get used to it.
+He’d found the electric kind so unreliable, though, that he’d sworn them off years ago.
+Duo would simply have to get used to it.

-He hadn’t heard a sound since he’d entered the apartment, but didn’t think it likely that Duo was out; so he recovered the can opener from where it had evidently been tossed down with some force into the corner at the far side of the counter, and started his search.
+He hadn’t heard a sound since entering the apartment, but considered it unlikely Duo would be out; so he recovered the can opener from where it had evidently been tossed down with some force into the corner at the far side of the counter, and started his search.
 Before he could even peek into any of the rooms down the hall, though, he caught sight of what he sought on the balcony at the end.

-As he drew nearer, he observed that Duo, seated against the outside wall beside the glass door, was eating black olives from a can, so there was one mystery solved.
-The G.E.D. study guide he’d had for only a couple of weeks but that was already somewhat ragged-edged lay across his lap, and his new sparkly green iPod sat on top of that.
-His bare feet, down at the end of long, full-stretched legs, twitched rhythmically back and forth, presumably to the beat of whatever he was listening to — he’d been downloading anything and everything in the last few weeks — and as Heero was opening the door Duo added to this time-keeping operation by tapping out the rhythm on his book with the highlighter in his hand.
+As he drew nearer, he observed that Duo, seated against the outside wall beside the glass door, was eating black olives from a can, which solved that mystery.
+A G.E.D. study guide, only a couple of weeks old yet already somewhat ragged-edged, lay across his lap, and his new sparkly green iPod sat on top of that.
+His bare feet, down at the end of long, full-stretched legs, twitched rhythmically back and forth, presumably to the beat of whatever he was listening to — he’d been downloading anything and everything in the last few weeks — and as Heero opened the door Duo added to this time-keeping operation by tapping out the rhythm on his book with the highlighter in his hand.

 “Oh, hey!”
 Duo looked up with a surprised smile as Heero stepped onto the balcony.
 He pulled the headphones from his ears, and would have risen if Heero hadn’t dropped down beside him as he closed the door.
 “Is it that late?”
-Duo added, sounding pleased to find that it was, after which his mouth was busy and he couldn’t say anything more for several long moments.
+Duo added, sounding pleased, after which his mouth was busy and he couldn’t say anything more for several long moments.
 He tasted like olives.